Editorial methodology

 • Pricing changes in ways that affect price-to-value assessment

-• Our team's use patterns surface new strengths or weaknesses
+• My ongoing use patterns surface new strengths or weaknesses

 • Category dynamics shift (e.g., new competitors raise or lower the baseline)

 Ratings are reviewed at least quarterly.
-Every tool page displays the date the review was last updated.
+Every tool page displays the date the review was last updated in structured data (dateModified).
+If you read a review and later see the modification date changed, the content has been updated since.

 Disclosure

-Some tools we review have affiliate programs and we earn a commission when readers sign up through our links.
-This does not influence our ratings — we publish critical reviews of affiliate partners when warranted and maintain ratings of non-affiliate tools with equal rigor.
-Specific affiliate disclosure appears on every tool page with an affiliate link.
+Some tools I review have affiliate programs and AIVario earns a commission when readers sign up through those links.
+This does not influence ratings — I publish critical reviews of affiliate partners when warranted and maintain ratings of non-affiliate tools with equal rigor.
+Specific affiliate disclosure appears on every tool page that contains an affiliate link.

 Last updated: April 2026